Middle East and North Africa

 Following overview highlights various aspects of Belgium's bilateral relations with the countries of the Near East:

 Belgium’s regular and close contacts with Israel extend to the political, administrative, professional and cultural domains, and encompass a variety of official levels as well as private initiatives.
-The official meetings are a chance to address topical international issues, multilateral issues, the MEPP, the regional situation, human rights (including combating discrimination and anti-Semitism) and the memory of the Holocaust.
+Ministerial meetings and political consultations are a chance to address topical international issues, multilateral issues, the MEPP, the regional situation, human rights (including combating discrimination and anti-Semitism) and the memory of the Holocaust.
 They also examine strategies to strengthen economic, technological and trade relations.

-Belgium enjoys a good reputation in Jordan thanks largely to Belgium's views regarding the Arab-Israeli conflict and our cooperation in the fight against ISIS.
-Out of appreciation for Jordan's great efforts for hosting large groups of Syrian refugees, Belgium supports various local projects.
+Belgium enjoys a good reputation in Jordan thanks largely to Belgium's views regarding the Arab-Israeli conflict and our good cooperation in the fight against ISIS.
+Out of appreciation for Jordan's great efforts for hosting large groups of Syrian and Palestinian refugees, Belgium supports various local projects.
 Trade between the two countries consists mostly of Belgian export, as Jordan highly appreciates our high-quality industrial goods.
 The two royal families also enjoy cordial relations.
-Indeed, King Abdallah has been to Belgium on a number of occasions and Belgian ministers make regular visits to Jordan.
+Indeed, King Abdallah comes frequently to Belgium while Belgian ministers make regular visits to Jordan.

-Lebanon and Belgium are similar in a number of ways, e.g. the search for compromise, their political system based on consultation and cooperation between communities and regions with different cultural, religious or linguistic allegiances, and the maintenance of unity within diversity.
+Lebanon and Belgium are similar in a number of ways, e.g. the search for compromise, their political system based on consultation and cooperation between different people, and the maintenance of unity within diversity.
 The many high-level bilateral contacts are proof of the outstanding bilateral relations between our two countries.
-Belgium supports the European Union’s efforts, under for example the EU-Lebanon Association Agreement, to meet the shared goals that have been agreed and the implementation, by all the parties involved, of all the relevant resolutions of the United National Security Council.
-Belgium is aware of Lebanon's efforts to host Syrian refugees.
-Even though Lebanon is no partner country of the Belgian Development Cooperation, contributions have been made to NGOs active in hosting refugees in order to help under these difficult circumstances.
-It is also important to note that on 4 September 2015 Belgium increased the humanitarian aid for the crisis in Syria with 30 million euros, even though this is not only for Lebanon.
+Belgium supports the European Union’s efforts, under for example the EU-Lebanon Association Agreement, to strengthen the cooperation between both parties in fields like security and fight against terrorism, governance and rule of law, economic growth and job creation as well as migration and mobility..
+Belgium is aware of the Syrian conflict’s heavy burden on the Lebanese society and economy and of Lebanon's efforts to host refugees.
+That is why Belgium tries to ease that burden through its support to international humanitarian organizations and NGOs active in the country.
+In the UN framework, Belgium pleads for the full execution of all relevant Security Council resolutions by the parties involved.

-In the Palestinian Territory, Belgium is also contributing to the political and financial support provided by the European Union for the establishment of public institutions by the Palestinian Authority.
-Despite a new stalemate in negotiations, Belgium continues to support the search for a negotiated solution with Israel which will enable the creation of a Palestinian State, and in which Jerusalem would become the capital of two states.
+In the Palestinian Territory, Belgium is contributing to the political and financial support provided by the European Union for the establishment of public institutions by the Palestinian Authority.
+Despite the stalemate in negotiations, Belgium continues to support the search for a negotiated solution with Israel which will enable the creation of a Palestinian State, and in which Jerusalem would become the capital of two states.

 The Palestinian Territory is one of the partners of the Belgian Development Cooperation (and is 4th in line in terms of the aid provided).
-The political bilateral relations have further developed, which resulted in a visit of the President of the Palestinian Authority Mahmoud Abbas in February 2015.
-Moreover, in 2013 Belgium decided to increase the status of the Palestinian diplomatic representation in Brussels.
+The political bilateral relations have further developed, which resulted in organizing ministerial visits and political consultations and upgrading the status of the Palestinian diplomatic mission in Brussels.

 Middle East Peace Process (MEPP)